Skip to content

 IndicatorDescription

-Value / InvestedTotal value of all positions
+Value / InvestedTotal current market value or entry investment across all positions

 Position Cards

-• Symbol — the ticker name
+• Symbol — the ticker name (clickable — navigates to the chart)

 • Exchanges — long exchange and short exchange

-• Amount — investment size ($)
+• Amount — investment size ($) or current market value with price delta (%)

-• Token Quantity — number of tokens
+• Token Quantity — number of tokens in the position

 • Entry Date — when the position was opened